camoa/adrupalcouple/modules/contrib/schemadotorg/README.md

 - Provides form elements for editing configuration settings and Schema.org autocompletion
 - Manages reusable JavaScript libraries for UI and sub-modules
-- Removes all dependencies from starter kits and demos to make them easy to uninstall.
+- Removes all dependencies from demos to make them easy to uninstall.
 - Adds the Schema.org Blueprints logo to all 'schemadotorg' routes.
 - Adds fragment/hash to a sub-module's configure link so that administrators can directly access a sub module's configuration.